kasenetz/hbcd-docs/docs/measures/demographics.md

         <li>Expansion of family/caregiver roles</li>
         </ul>
       </li>
-      <li><b>Race/Ethnicity</b> and <b>Others Describe You</b>: Inclusion of diverse racial and ethnic categories aligned with proposed OMB recommendations, using a combined race and ethnicity variable with 7 response options.
+      <li><b>Race/Ethnicity</b> and <b>Others Describe You</b>: Inclusion of diverse racial and ethnic categories aligned with proposed <a href="https://www.whitehouse.gov/omb/briefing-room/2024/03/28/omb-publishes-revisions-to-statistical-policy-directive-no-15-standards-for-maintaining-collecting-and-presenting-federal-data-on-race-and-ethnicity/">OMB recommendations</a> using a combined race and ethnicity variable with 7 response options (<a href="https://www.federalregister.gov/documents/2023/01/27/2023-01635/initial-proposals-for-updating-ombs-race-and-ethnicity-statistical-standards
+      ">Federal Register 2023</a>).
 Participant can select all that apply</li>
       <li><b>Income</b>: Alteration of household income brackets</li>
     </ul>
 </details>